A blog about proper dental hygiene for young children.

 Routine or habits that will protect your child’s oral health.

-- This small activity Will clean your child’s gums and will protect them from bacteria and sugar which they get from mother’s milk.
+- This small activity Will clean your child’s gums and will protect them from bacteria and sugar which they get from their mother’s milk.

 - Flossing is also an important technique Which children can perform.
 Help your child with flossing every day.
-Flossing cleans the debris which forms in Between neighboring teeth.
+Flossing cleans the debris which forms Between neighboring teeth.